OCPP: Driving The Security Standard for EV Charging Platforms

 4. To allow logging of security events to facilitate monitoring the security of the smart charging system.

-Prior to selecting EV charging hardware and an EV software vendor to manage your charging fleet, make sure you find out if they are OCPP Certified.
+Prior to selecting EV charging hardware and an EV software vendor to manage your charging fleet, it is essential to first find out if they are OCPP Certified.
 Only certified companies are eligible to use the badges below.
 This could make the difference between your EV experience being a smooth sail or a train wreck.

 OCPP fully certified mark OCPP security certified mark

-To find out more about securing your EV chargers, reach out to Wevo Energy at info@wevo.energy or visit us on the web at https://wevo.energy/
+To find out more about securing your EV chargers, reach out to us at info@wevo.energy

 __________________________________